hww/ogre-gambc/README.md

 ## Introduction

 The Gambit Scheme system is a complete, portable, efficient and reliable implementation of the Scheme programming language.
-Read more here [[http://dynamo.iro.umontreal.ca/~gambit/wiki/index.php/Main_Page][Gambit-C Wiki]]
+Read more here [Gambit-C Wiki](http://dynamo.iro.umontreal.ca/~gambit/wiki/index.php/Main_Page)

-The OGRE (Object-Oriented Graphics Rendering Engine) is a scene-oriented, flexible 3D rendering engine [[http://www.ogre3d.org/][Ogre Website]]
+The OGRE (Object-Oriented Graphics Rendering Engine) is a scene-oriented, flexible 3D rendering engine [Ogre Website](http://www.ogre3d.org/)

 This project is not a complette ogre to gambit-c binding.
 It is just an example how to complie the Ogre3D with the scheme REPL.